rreischke/levin_bessel/README.md

 and redo the ``pip`` installation.

 ### Testing the installation
-You can run ``pytest` to test the installation.
+You can run ``pytest`` to test the installation.

 ## Video-Tutorial: Cosmology from Home 2025 recording
-Feel free to watch
+Feel free to watch my recording for Cosmology from Home 2025 on YouTube for a brief tutorial and a general explanation of the method and summary of the corresponding paper.
 [![my recording for Cosmology from Home 2025 on youtube](./docs/levin_talk.png)](https://www.youtube.com/watch?v=RcZVc6emnQU&t=2s)